What is in this leaflet

 Things you must not do

-Do not use KISQALI to treat any other complaints unless your doctor says you can.
+Do not take KISQALI to treat any other complaints unless your doctor says you can.

 Do not give this medicine to anyone else, even if their symptoms seem to be similar to yours.